 There are many advantages to exchanges.

 - Investment property can be transferred from one location to another.
-Investors who move can exchange for properties closer to home.
+1031 exchange investors who move can exchange for properties closer to home.
 An exchange may also be a way to buy a replacement property in a site ideal for future retirement.

 - Current cash returns can be improved without sacrificing equity.
 Because of retirement or another lifestyle change, an investor may want a property that produces a higher monthly income instead of the property he or she currently owns that might increase in value over time.
 Exchanging allows an investor to swap for a property that produces a higher monthly income without incurring any current tax liability.